-A: Cross-listed courses are those courses which arise out of a discipline different from SOA but are cross-listed with SOA.
-The students can only count two cross listed courses towards their Major and Minor.
+A: Cross-listed courses are those courses that arise out of a discipline different from SOA but are cross-listed with SOA.
+There is no cap on the cross-listed courses.

 Q: Do the prerequisites also apply to the 3000 level cross-listed courses or summer courses?